-My newly reformulated Microb-Clear® is a powerful blend of herbal extracts and fatty acids.
+My newly reformulated Microb-Clear® is a powerful biofilm disruptor that contains a blend of herbal extracts and fatty acids.
 It supports microbe balance in the GI tract.
 It also creates an inhospitable environment for bacterial overgrowth and gut biofilms, making it a fantastic biofilm disruptor.
 Microb-Clear® does this because it supports your body in creating a favorable environment for beneficial probiotics.
-These probiotics fight the pathogenic bacteria that dominate your gut when it is out of balance.12
+These probiotics fight the pathogenic bacteria that dominate your gut when it is out of balance.

 NAC has the unique ability to penetrate the slimy outer coating of biofilms to destroy and then move out even the deepest, most stubborn layers that can harbor damaging pathogenic microorganisms — a hallmark of bacterial biofilms.
 This is critical in ensuring that these tricky colonies can’t reemerge, confuse, and evade your immune system, and even push antimicrobials and prescription medications out of cells.